MJoergen/formal/one_stage_fifo/README.md

 f_reset : assume always {rst_i or not f_rst};
 ```

-Here we're referencing a new signal `f_rst` only used by formal verification.
-This signal starts out as true, and transitions to false on the very next
+Here the signal `f_rst` must start out as true, and transition to false on the
-clock cycle.
+very next clock cycle.

 Note here we do not require `rst_i` and `f_rst` to be equal.
 This is because
 we leave open the possibility of `rst_i` being asserted again at a later